DEV SITE .48

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Nurse / Midwife Advanced Practitioner
+Entry / Progression - Nurse / Midwife Advanced Practitioner

 The most direct route towards Midwifery is via a BSc degree in Midwifery NFQ level 8 and post graduate study.
 Applicants are required to have completed an honours primary degree in nursing and hold current registration with The Nursing and Midwifery Board of Ireland.
 There are a number of different pathways to prepare you for a career in nursing.
-All of these entry routes also apply to Mature Entrants.
+All of these entry routes also apply to mature entrants.

 CAO Entry – General Nurse (RGN)